gatsbyjs/gatsby/docs/contributing/docs-templates.md

 Reference guide articles cover discrete topics as documentation with links to other resources.
 A reference guide explains a Gatsby concept or technique without the step-by-step context provided by a tutorial or recipe.

 Reference guide sections provide canonical information on how and why to build things with Gatsby for a variety of scenarios.
-Reference material would list text headings for each section of a guide, rather than "steps 1-5" like a tutorial.
+Reference material should list text headings for each section of a guide, rather than "steps 1-5" like a tutorial.

 #### Other types of guide articles